 In our next workers compensation next article, we will discuss the second question posed above; Were you working at the time of your injury?

 At Polaris, we are experts in WorkCover compensation claims.
-For advice or assistance, please get in touch directly with today’s blog writer, Rebecca Maplesden.
+For advice or assistance, please get in touch with a Polaris WorkCover lawyer today.
 It doesn’t cost you anything to find out if you have a claim.